mikolaj1244/ML_predict_labels/README.md

-#  Predicting Lables For Unbalanced Data Set: Project Overview
+#  Predicting Labels For Unbalanced Data Set: Project Overview
-* Predicted lables values of large (3750, 10000) imbalanced (1:3375, -1:375) dataset (F1 socre ~ 0.904)
+* Predicted lables values of large (3750, 10000) imbalanced (1:3375, -1:375) dataset (F1 score ~ 0.92)
-* Optimized SVC, KNN, and Extra Trees Classifier using hyperopt-sklearn to reach the best model.
+* Optimized SVC, KNN, and Extra Trees Classifier using hyperopt-sklearn and LogisticRegression, SVC, RandomForestClassifier using RandomSearchCV to reach the best model.
 #  Code and Resources Used:
 * **Python Version:** 3.8
 * pandas, numpy, sklearn, matplotlib, seaborn, joblib